 Overtime is flexible.
 You don’t have to buy it in 40-hour/week increments.
 The person is already trained and hired.

 On the downside, there are fatigue/safety issues, although these can be managed if you are paying attention.
-There is also to potential of too much overtime - translated into "not everyone likes a lot of overtime but everyone is getting a lot of overtime."
+There is also to the potential of too much overtime – translated into “not everyone likes a lot of overtime but everyone is getting a lot of overtime.”

 This last issue can be fixed if you remember that overtime is a function of how much work there is and how many people you have to share in that work.
-Variations in workload aside; you should staff to the point that there is typically reasonable amounts of overtime for those that want it and very little mandatory overtime for those that don't.
+Variations in workload aside; you should staff to the point that there are typically reasonable amounts of overtime for those that want it and very little mandatory overtime for those that don’t.

-Two rules of thumb: (1) 20% of your workforce wants a lot of overtime; 20% wants no overtime and 60% will take it from time to time and (2) If you workload is flat, you should be in the 5% to 15% overtime rate.
+Two rules of thumb: (1) 20% of your workforce wants a lot of overtime; 20% wants no overtime and 60% will take it from time to time and (2) If your workload is flat, you should be in the 5% to 15% overtime rate.
 Note: Companies often boast that they are perfectly staffed because they have no overtime.
-They couldn't be more wrong.
+They couldn’t be more wrong.
 Zero overtime almost certainly means you are overstaffed.

 Call or text us today at (415) 858-8585.